emosquerafs/aws-iasc-k8s/README.md

 ### Initial Setup

 1. Clone this repository
-2. Update variables in `terraform.tfvars` if needed
+2. Create a `terraform.tfvars` file with required variables (see next section)
 3. Initialize Terraform:

 ```bash